marklar/searchzy/README.md

 changed.

-For example, if you choose 'bing' as the geocoding provider, you must provide a bing-api-key, or you'll get an Exception at start-up time.
-If you don't specify a geocoding provider, it defaults to 'google', which doesn't require an API key.
+For example, if you choose 'bing' as the geocoding provider, you must provide a value for 'bing-api-key', or you'll get an Exception at start-up time.
+If you don't specify a geocoding provider, it defaults to 'google', which does not require an API key.
 (But you should use 'bing', as it has a much higher query limit.)

 Also, you need to find out your ElasticSearch's cluster name.
 Retrieve it via ElasticSearch's REST API, thus: